 Shares of Series A1 Preferred Stock issued from June 2022 through May 2024 were recorded in permanent equity at the time of their issuance.
 With respect to Series A1 Preferred Stock, for shares issued in June 2024 and thereafter, in the event a holder of Series A1 Preferred Stock requests redemption of such shares and such redemption takes place prior to the first anniversary of the date of original issuance, the Company is required to pay such redemption in cash, As a result, net proceeds from the issuance of shares of Series A1 Preferred Stock in June 2024 and thereafter are initially recorded in temporary equity at an amount equal to the gross proceeds allocated to such shares of Series A1 Preferred Stock minus the costs specifically identifiable to the issuance of such shares and the non-issuance specific offering costs allocated to such shares.
-With respect to shares of Series A1 Preferred Stock issued in June 2024 and thereafter, on the first anniversary of the issuance of a particular share of such Series A1 Preferred Stock, the Company will reclassify such shares of Series A1 Preferred Stock from temporary equity to permanent equity as the feature giving rise to temporary equity classification, the requirement to satisfy redemption requests in cash, lapses on the first anniversary date.
+With respect to shares of Series A1 Preferred Stock, the Company will reclassify such shares of Series A1 Preferred Stock from temporary equity to permanent equity as the feature giving rise to temporary equity classification, the requirement to satisfy redemption requests in cash, lapses on the first anniversary date.
 As of June 30, 2024, the Company had made no such reclassification from temporary equity to permanent equity.

 As of June 30, 2024, the Company had issued in registered public offerings 11,492,002 shares of the Series A1 Preferred Stock and received gross proceeds of \$284.6 million, and additionally had issued 200,000 shares of Series A1 Preferred Stock as payment for services to the CIM Service Provider, LLC (the "Administrator"), for which no cash proceeds were received.
 In connection with the issuance of shares of Series A1 Preferred Stock, \$21.0 million of costs specifically identifiable to the offering of Series A1 Preferred Stock was allocated to the Series A1 Preferred Stock.
-Such costs include commissions, dealer manager fees and other offering fees and expenses but do not include non-issuance-specific costs of \$11.6 million related to the Company's offering of Series A1 Preferred Stock, Series A Preferred Warrants, Series A1 Preferred Stock and Series D Preferred Stock.
+Such costs include commissions, dealer manager fees and other offering fees and expenses but do not include non-issuance-specific costs of \$11.6 million related to the Company's offering of Series A Preferred Stock, Series A Preferred Warrants, Series A1 Preferred Stock and Series D Preferred Stock.
 As of June 30, 2024, the Company had reclassified and allocated \$4.5 million from deferred charges to Series A1 Preferred Stock as a reduction to the gross proceeds received.
 Such reclassification was based on the cumulative number of securities issued relative to the maximum number of securities expected to be issued under the offering.